Body Liberation and Fat Acceptance

 - Rethinking your comments on others’ bodies.
 If you want to offer someone a compliment, base it on a non-physical attribute like their sense of humour.
 Don’t assume that commenting on someone’s size is a compliment, or any of your business.

 - Educating yourself on body stigma and the ways fat shaming are rooted in anti-Black racism.
-Here’s a panel discussion FoodShare hosted titled Dismantling Fat Shaming and Weight Stigma and a reading list of materials we recommend checking out.
+Here’s a panel discussion FoodShare hosted in 2020: Dismantling Fat Shaming and Weight Stigma, another from 2021: Dismantling Fat Shaming and Weight Stigma in Health and Wellness Spaces both with amazing leaders on these issues, as well as a reading list of materials we recommend checking out.

 We recognize that there are many names for this type of work, including: fat activism, body sovereignty, and body neutrality, among others.
 Previously, we referred to this work as ‘body positivity’ (some of the materials shared here still refer to it as such), but we found this language was too limiting because of the ways body positivity is being co-opted by corporate interests, removed from its origins in radical fat acceptance led by fat, racialized and disabled folks, and fails to acknowledge that fatphobia is rooted in anti-Black racism.